 Co-habitation and/or the Purchase of Joint Property

 Unmarried couples may discuss and agree to financial terms for their partnership, including the costs of a common home—whether rented or purchased.
-We facilitate conversations around parties’ sources of funds and responsibilities toward the purchase and maintenance of the home or other asset.
+I facilitate conversations around parties’ sources of funds and responsibilities toward the purchase and maintenance of the home or other asset.
 It is important to determine how the asset will be divided upon a sale or a break-up.

 Family Business Disputes

 Closely held family businesses are particularly complex to value and manage, as personal relationships and financial interdependence are core to the equation.
-We help you assess your roles, needs and contributions to the business, alongside your family dynamic.
+I help you assess your roles, needs and contributions to the business, alongside your family dynamic.
 These negotiations and the results they yield serve as a blueprint for successful business relationships among family members.

 Other Family Relationships: Parent-Child, Grandparents, Siblings, etc.